The way I see cooking is that it is a chemistry experiment

 - In the morning, move the pot into slow cooker.
 Add in your coconut milk.

 - Wait 15 mins while it heats up.
 Good time to get ready for work.
-Then stir and mix all the spices.
+Then stir and mix.

 - Set on high for 6 hrs for beef and 4 hours for chicken -OR- set on low for 8 hrs for beef and 6 hours for chicken